19hours/sg-statutes/Acts/Bankruptcy Act.md

 (3) Nothing in this section shall be deemed to abrogate the right of the Government to dismiss a bankrupt or to declare the half-pay, pension or compensation of any bankrupt to be forfeited.

-(4) In fixing the amount to be received by the Official Assignee under this section, the court shall, without prejudice to subsection (5), have regard to the scale of appropriation of salary in any general rule made for the purposes of this section by the Minister under section 166.
+(4) In fixing the amount to be received by the Official Assignee under this section, the court shall, without prejudice to subsection (5)(a) but subject to subsection (5)(b), have regard to the scale of appropriation of salary in any general rule made for the purposes of this section by the Minister under section 166.

+[Act 21 of 2015 wef 01/08/2016]

-(5) The court may, in its discretion, fix a larger or smaller amount than the amount provided in the scale.
+(5) The court —

+(a) may, in its discretion, fix a larger or smaller amount than the amount provided in the scale; but

+(b) must not do any of the following:

+(i) order the payment, on a monthly basis out of the bankrupt’s monthly income, of any amount which exceeds the bankrupt’s monthly contribution;

+(ii) order the payment of any amount which exceeds the difference between the bankrupt’s target contribution and what has been paid towards the bankrupt’s target contribution;

+(iii) order the payment of any amount that is needed for the maintenance of the bankrupt and the bankrupt’s family.

+[Act 21 of 2015 wef 01/08/2016]

 ### Disclaimer of onerous property